 - Organizational Consulting: Understand, predict and influence individual and group behavior to increase the efficiency and effectiveness of medical organizations.

-- Strategic Leadership: Discover how best to plan and develop strategies to motivate and manage your unique team.
+- Executive Leadership: Discover how best to plan and develop strategies to motivate and manage your unique team.

 As a student in this CCNE-accredited RN-MSN/MBA dual-degree program, you’ll learn the skills it takes to run complex health care institutions.